EMERGENCY: Ebola outbreak threatens children's lives.

 © UNICEF/UN0791520/Ndebo

 Tragically, millions of children in the DRC have never known peace.
-Ongoing violence and civil wars have displaced over 7 million people, forcing many into precarious living situations.
+Ongoing violence and civil wars have displaced nearly 10 million people, forcing many into precarious living situations.
 Families are being devastated by separation, abductions, child recruitment, killings, maiming, and sexual violence.
-Due to this and extreme poverty and displacement, more than 7 million children do not attend school, sparking an education crisis.
+Due to this and extreme poverty and displacement, more than 3.9 million children are in need of emergency education.

 If all of this weren’t enough, natural disasters such as extreme flash flooding and landslides have a devastating impact on families and their living conditions.
 Combined with a lack of access to clean water, nutritious food, and essential healthcare, children are being heavily impacted by recurring epidemics such as cholera and mpox, while 9 million children are suffering from malnutrition.